Webinar Popup Cancel button

 The study of how colors influence human emotions and behaviors is known as color psychology.

-For example, blue is commonly used for calming or sleeping pills, whereas red or yellow are typically used for stimulants.
+For example, blue is commonly used for calming or sleeping pills, whereas red or yellow are typically used for stimulants, making them common choices for a color palette for packaging.

 Color psychology also includes learning about cultural differences in color perception.
 Yellow, for example, has a bright, cheerful connotation in most cultures, but it may have adult connotations in China.

-Here are some of the most commonly used colors and their meanings:
+Here are some of the most commonly used colors in packaging color palettes and their meanings:

 • Red: The color red is frequently associated with strong or passionate emotions like love, comfort, confidence, warmth, and excitement.
-However, it can also evoke negative emotions such as anger and danger, so use it carefully.
+However, it can also evoke negative emotions such as anger and danger, so use it carefully in your packaging design color choices.

 • Green: Associated with nature and positivity, green can evoke feelings of harmony, growth, safety, and success.
 It’s also a soothing color that makes people feel secure and at ease.
-Also, it doesn’t have many negative connotations, so if you’re unsure of a primary color, green can be your safest option.
+Green is a popular choice for eco-friendly products or brands, making it a strong contender for the best color combinations for packaging.

 However, too much orange can have the opposite effect.
 Overwhelmingly orange designs can be perceived as almost arrogant.
 So, it's best to use orange sparingly to draw attention to what matters most.